 First of all, a minimum of three years of full-time professional experience by September 1 of the year you would enroll in the program.

 There are also key academic requirements you must meet to be considered for the MPA Program:

 - A bachelor's degree

-You must also have completed at least four graduate-level courses similar to those in the Master in Public Policy core curriculum, including at least two courses that are quantitative in nature.
+- Completion of at least four qualifying graduate-level courses similar to those in the Master in Public Policy core curriculum (including at least two courses that are quantitative in nature) or a relevant graduate degree.
 Qualifying graduate-level courses may include: economics, financial management, international business, international development, management, mathematics, physical science involving math (chemistry or physics, for example), politics and advocacy, or quantitative analysis and statistics.

 - Master of Business Administration

 Competitive GRE or GMAT scores

 Read our standardized test score policy for more information.